 We want to welcome our new and returning students to LMH and wish them all the best for the term ahead.

-The Life At LMH Guide includes key information and guidelines surrounding LMH and College life to help you enjoy Michaelmas Term safely.
+The Life At LMH Guide includes key information and guidelines surrounding LMH and College life to help you enjoy this term safely.

 Though this may not provide the answer to all your questions, it is a great place to start.